mavryk-network/mavryk-reward-distributor/docs/state_machine.rst

-TRD State Machines
+MRD State Machines
 ====================

-TRD is designed as a state machine for reliability.
+MRD is designed as a state machine for reliability.

 Launch state machine diagram
 --------------------------------